Your WingtraOne flight-prep guide according to the WingtraPilot preflight checklist.

 8. Camera readiness

 This check will test the camera connectivity as well as the ability of the SD card to store the image and flight data.
 Click the related check item, and WingtraOne will try to write data into the camera during the test process.
 The checkpoint will turn orange, indicating that the camera test process is ongoing.
-Wait for it to finish successfully, indicated by the light turning green.
+Wait for it to finish successfully and the button on the tablet turns green.
 In case the checkpoint stays orange for more than one minute, click the check again, and the process will initialize.

 9. Calibrate airspeed sensor